 On Tuesday, March 10, 2020 the preferred alternative for Franklin Boulevard (also known as the preferred final concept design) was revealed at a public open house.
 The preferred design and all information shared at the event, including past public involvement events, can be found on the public involvement web page.

 We're spearheading a planning process for Franklin Boulevard from Alder Street to Interstate 5, including Garden Avenue.
 The purpose is to transform Franklin from an auto-focused state highway to a pleasant, multi-modal urban street that is safe for people walking, biking, riding the bus and driving.

 Why is it needed?

-The project planning and design phase is anticipated to take place January 2019 through June 2020.
+The project planning phase took place January 2019 through March 2020.

 Design Discovery Workshop: